redis/redis-doc/topics/virtual-memory.md

 with good support for *sparse files*.
 What are sparse files?

 Sparse files are files where a lot of the content happens to be empty.
-Advanced file systems like ext2, ext3, ext4, RaiserFS, Raiser4, and many others, are able to encode these files in a more efficient way and will allocate more space for the file when needed, that is, when more actual blocks of the file will be used.
+Advanced file systems like ext2, ext3, ext4, ReiserFS, Reiser4, and many others, are able to encode these files in a more efficient way and will allocate more space for the file when needed, that is, when more actual blocks of the file will be used.